grapestone5321/Udacity-Python/README.md

 https://do1.dr-chuck.net/net-intro/EN_us/net-intro.pdf

-### 1: 9:13 elcome to Internet History, Technology, and Security
+### 1: 9:13 Welcome to Internet History, Technology, and Security
 Chuck Severance

 ### 2: 7:23 High Stakes Research in Computing and Communication